 Whites

 Seth created the LOLA Artisinal series of wines in 2014; these are only available for tasting or purchase at the tasting room or through wine club membership.
 These wines are carefully crafted – using indigenous yeast with no fining or filtering, minimal oak (often neutral) and are released quicker to market than many smaller producers in the valley.
 Balanced flavor at harvest equals balanced wines.
 These wines are not high alcohol and all are crafted with food in mind.
-Seth produces these limited production wines (usually less than 200 cases per each wine) at Crocker & Starr Winery in St. Helena where he rents cellar space.
+Through the 2023 vintage, Seth produced these limited production wines (usually less than 200 cases per each wine) at Crocker & Starr Winery in St. Helena.
+Starting with the 2024 harvest, production moved to Steele Canyon Cellars (formerly Moss Creek Winery, founded by George Moskowite) in eastern Napa County (only about a 10 minute drive to the shores of Lake Berryessa).

 The LOLA Albariño is from a 6-acre CCOF farmed site of this variety growing on Zinfandel Lane in St. Helena.
 This vineyard might be the largest in Napa Valley.
 Whatever the total acreage is in Napa Valley (and its not much), this variety is lumped into the 196 acres of “other whites” as listed in the 2023 Napa County Crop Report.
 While St. Helena is known for its fantastic red wines, this appellation is also prized for its white wines, primarily Sauvignon Blanc.
 However the economics of growing white varieties in St. Helena do not justify the economics of doing so which is why the appellation is primarily planted to red varieties.
 The one vineyard we most commonly associate with this variety is Stewart Ranch located just south of the Napa city limits in Carneros.